idris/site/_workflows/staging-production.md

 1. Build and Release on Staging
 2. Pass automated tests on Staging
+3. Pass automated migrations on Staging
-3. Export the verified Build artifact from Staging
+4. Export the verified Build artifact from Staging
-4. Import the verified Build artifact to Production
+5. Import the verified Build artifact to Production
-5. Release the verified Build into Production
+6. Release the verified Build into Production

 ## Script